Your search did not match any results.

 With serverless deployment, the simplest configuration, you share the resources of an Exadata cloud infrastructure.
 You can quickly get started with no minimum commitment, enjoying quick database provisioning and independent scalability of compute and storage.

-Currently both deployment options are available with Autonomous Transaction Processing.
-Autonomous Data Warehouse only supports “Serverless” deployment.
+Currently both deployment options are available with Autonomous Transaction Processing and Autonomous Data Warehouse.

-ADB is built upon the Oracle Database; applications and tools that support Oracle Database also support ADB.
+ADB is built upon the Oracle Database, therefore, applications and tools that support Oracle Database also support ADB.
 These tools and applications connect to the service using standard database connectivity such as SQL*Net or JDBC.
 Click here for more information.

 Not all features present in Oracle Database Enterprise Edition are available in ADB; for example, database features designed for administration are not available.
-Please see Autonomous Data Warehouse or Autonomous Transaction Processing documentation for the complete list.
+Please see Appendix B in both the Autonomous Data Warehouse and Autonomous Transaction Processing documentation for the complete list.

-As of June 2019, ADB is available in Ashburn (Virginia, US), Phoenix (Arizona, US), Frankfurt (Germany), London (UK) and Toronto (Canada), Tokyo (Japan) and Seoul (South Korea) data centers.
+As of Septmeber 2019, ADB is available in Ashburn (Virginia, US), Phoenix (Arizona, US), Frankfurt (Germany), London (UK), Toronto (Canada), Tokyo (Japan), Seoul (South Korea), Mumbai (India), Sao Paulo (Brasil) and Sydney (Australia) data centers.

 Autonomous Databases comes with over 30 machine learning algorithms implemented as SQL functions that leverage the strengths of the Oracle Autonomous Database.
 Oracle Machine Learning algorithms perform all processing inside the Autonomous Database and can mine data tables and views, star schema data including transactional data, aggregations, unstructured data i.e. CLOB data type (using Oracle Text to extract tokens) and spatial data.
 Oracle Machine Learning for SQL functions take full advantage of database parallelism for model build and model apply and honor all data and user privileges and security schemes.
 Data scientists can collaborate to build, evaluate and deploy machine learning models using Zeppelin based Oracle Machine Learning Notebooks.
 Oracle Machine Learning models can be included in SQL queries, BI dashboards and embedded in real-time applications.
 See Oracle Machine Learning for more information.

-In addition to the Oracle Machine Learning algorithms, the Autonomous Database provides an extensive library of SQL Analytical and SQL Statistical functions.
+In addition to the Oracle Machine Learning algorithms, the Autonomous Database provides an extensive library of analytic and statistical SQL functions.
 Additionally, insights and predictions discovered in the Autonomous Database can be further investigated, analyzed and included in Oracle Analytics Cloud dashboards and other BI tools and Applications.

 You can provision a License-included version of ADB, or you can provision a BYOL instance.
 If you wish to use BYOL, then you must apply current database licenses to your ADB service.
 The BYOL requirements are described on ADB's pricing page Note: For BYOL, it is possible to seamlessly transition from 16 or fewer OCPUs to greater than 16 OCPUs.
-The only requirement is that the you must BYOL RAC when scaling beyond 16 OCPUs.
+The only requirement is that the your BYOL must include RAC when scaling beyond 16 OCPUs.
 Click here for more information.

 Yes.
-The only requirement is that you must BYOL RAC when scaling beyond 16 OCPUs.
+The only requirement is that your BYOL must include RAC when scaling beyond 16 OCPUs.
 Click here for more information.

 This document describes the licensing requirements for ADB.